himiaaaaa/DishDash/README.md

 ### UI Layer

 - **Components Folder**: This folder contains reusable UI components.
-Each file includes its logic, styles, and test file.
+Each component includes its logic, styles, and test file.

 - **Pages Folder**: This folder contains the main screens of the application.